 A good touring board can cover quite a decent distance over a few hours too, in almost complete silence, making them a good choice for nature-spotters of all types.
 There’s also a growing movement towards using SUP boards for Pilates and Yoga workouts, adding an extra dimension both literally and visually to a workout.

-The best inflatable paddle boards to buy now
+The best inflatable paddle boards for 2022

 The Ride 10'6 is a bit of an SUP classic, and for good reason – the makers describe it as a 'Swiss Army knife of paddle boards', and there's plenty of truth in that.
 Equally at home in surfing or SUP mode, it'll suit most casual board users to a tee.
 A versatile shape adds stability in all situations, while the near indestructible ‘iFins' on the underside don't require tools to keep in shape.
 A six-point bungee is perfectly capable of keeping your dry bag where you want it, and a simple diamond-cut rear deck and EVA deck pad prevent slips and increase control.

 In a complete package format with a specially designed backpack for transport, dual-barrel pump to inflate on site and a range of paddles to suit your taste, this is a strong all-rounder in a potent package, and at a competitive price point.
 The only things left for you to decide are where to go, what to wear, and where to put the car keys...
 Find out more in our Red Paddle Co.
 10'6 Ride MSL Package review.

 If you're looking for your first inflatable SUP and don't want to spend a fortune, but don't want to get lumbered with a cheap and nasty board, the Wave Woody SUP package is a tough one to beat.
 It's sold as an intermediate board, but in our tests we found it to be easily stable enough for beginners, and while it comes at an almost suspiciously reasonable price it's built to last and comes complete with everything you need to get out on the water, fast.